Petitions for Exceptions to University Policies

 Students seeking a substitution for the Foreign Language Graduation Requirement must:

-- Submit a completed Academic Standards Committee petition form (available in the Registrar's Office)including signatures and recommendations from both the student's faculty adviser and the Coordinator of Disabilities Services*
+- Submit a completed Academic Standards Committee petition form (available in the Registrar’s Office)

 Students may select two courses from any one area: